mikus31/hummingbird-map/README.md

 # New Maps Plus Master's Degree Project
-Michael McNeil's final mapping project for the New Maps Plus Master's Degree program.
+Michael McNeil's final mapping project for the New Maps Plus Master's Degree program at the University of Kentucky.

 ## Nascent Project Topic Ideas